amir7d0/mano-machine-emulator/README.md

 `npm start` to start the program

-`npm run dev` to run program in dev environment ( You should install nodemin first )
+`npm run dev` to run program in dev environment ( You should install nodemon first )

 ## Authors
 [Mostafa Mojtahedi] (https://github.com/mostafa1647)